 Number of Unique Keywords that Drive Traffic

 The main reason most companies blog is to drive traffic to their sites by ranking for unique keywords related to their industry.
 If you don’t track the keyword that you currently rank for, you won’t know what you’re doing right/wrong, and you’ll be flying blind.
-Monitor this KPI to stay on top of the keywords you rank for and ensure you don’t let your competitors overtake your first page rankings.
+Monitor this digital marketing KPI to stay on top of the keywords you rank for and ensure you don’t let your competitors overtake your first page rankings.

 Conversion Rate per Keyword

-One of the more detailed marketing KPIs on the list, conversion rate per keyword allows you to identify the types of keywords that are producing the most (and least) high-quality leads that eventually convert.
+One of the more detailed digital marketing KPIs on the list, conversion rate per keyword allows you to identify the types of keywords that are producing the most (and least) high-quality leads that eventually convert.
 You may be able to rank for plenty of keywords, but unless they pertain to the subject that your paying customers are searching for, they won’t do you any good.